oh-be/Project-1/README.md

 1. Is pollution (CO2) related with climate change (avg globale temparture) CO2 and Temperature are correlated (graph, data, r-squared correlation confirmed)
 2. How does CO2 directly impact temperature.
-    1. Do we see change in temp vs time (done) t-test on the slope from 1900 - 1950 vs 1950 - present (dates TBC) is the rate of temperature vs time changing
+    1. Do we see change in temp vs time (done!)
+        1. t-test on the slope from 1900 - 1950 vs 1950 - present (dates TBC)
+        2. is the rate of temperature vs time changing
-    2. Do we see change in CO2 vs time (done) t-test on the slope from 1900 - 1950 vs 1950 - present (dates TBC) is the rate of CO2 vs time changing
+    2. Do we see change in CO2 vs time (done)
+        1. t-test on the slope from 1900 - 1950 vs 1950 - present (dates TBC)
+        2. is the rate of CO2 vs time changing
     3. Are they correlated? (done) linear regression with r-squared values (done)
 4. Temperature rise we are seeing in regions accross the globe